 Activity Evidence that supports this approach Challenge number(s) addressed Quality first teaching for all.
 All teachers are recruited on their ability to provide high quality learning rather than budget limitations.
 Education Endowment Foundation Metacognition and self-regulation.
 Learning to Learn using the Learning Muscles.
 Ensuring that teachers provide high quality feedback.
-2 and 3 Support and training programme for teaching support staff Education Endowment Foundation Using experienced staff to model and train support staff to deliver high quality spelling and phonic intervention to small groups 2 and 3 Providing workshops for parents on a range of information for example phonics Education Endowment Foundation Providing events and workshops which encourage parental engagement 1,2 and 3 Providing parents with resources to support phonic learning at home, for example phonic Ebooks Education Endowment Foundation Providing events and workshops which encourage parental engagement 2 and 3 Developing the maths mastery approach in school, providing training for all classroom staff.
-Education Endowment Foundation Using experienced staff to model and train support staff to deliver high quality maths teaching 2 and 3
+2 and 3 Support and training programme for teaching support staff Education Endowment Foundation Using experienced staff to model and train support staff to deliver high quality spelling and phonic intervention to small groups.
+Training on the maths mastery approach.
+2 and 3 Providing workshops for parents on a range of information for example phonics and maths mastery Education Endowment Foundation Providing events and workshops which encourage parental engagement 1,2 and 3 Providing parents with resources to support phonic learning at home, for example phonic Ebooks Education Endowment Foundation Providing events and workshops which encourage parental engagement 2 and 3 Developing the maths mastery approach in school, providing training for all classroom staff.
+Education Endowment Foundation Using experienced staff to model and train support staff to deliver high quality maths teaching 2 and 3 Providing parents and children with online times tables practise resources and fun ways to become fluent in basic number facts: Ttrockstarts numbots Education Endowment Foundation Using web based programmes to support children's learning in and out of school to rehearse number facts 2 and 3